librenms/librenms/doc/Extensions/Applications.md

 ### FreeRADIUS
 The FreeRADIUS application extension requires that status_server be enabled in your FreeRADIUS config.
 For more information see: https://wiki.freeradius.org/config/Status

+You should note also that running the status requests causes the FreeRADIUS-Total-Access-Requests counter to increment by 1 so each LibreNMS poll will be reflected in your stats/charts.

 1: Go to your FreeRADIUS configuration directory (usually /etc/raddb or /etc/freeradius).

 2: `cd sites-enabled`